AudioBible/AudioBible/README.md

-    audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com
+    audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com audiobible list words                                       # to list all words found on biblestudytools.com

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God